Keyboard shortcuts

 set -e # Return non-zero exit status if one of the validations fails

-npx ajv validate -c ajv-formats -s node_modules/@samply/lens/schema/options.schema.json -d src/options.json
+npx ajv validate -c ajv-formats -s node_modules/@samply/lens/schema/options.schema.json -d src/config/options.json

-npx ajv validate -c ajv-formats -s node_modules/@samply/lens/schema/catalogue.schema.json -d src/catalogue.json
+npx ajv validate -c ajv-formats -s node_modules/@samply/lens/schema/catalogue.schema.json -d src/config/catalogue.json

 Then install the required dependencies and test the script: